 Azure Quantum

-Azure Quantum is a cloud service that provides access to quantum computing resources.
+Azure Quantum š is a cloud service that provides access to quantum computing resources.
 It is a collaboration between Microsoft and a number of quantum hardware providers.

-package provides a similar experience to Microsoft Azure.
+The strangeworks-azure SDK provides a similar experience to Microsoft Azure.

-pip install -U pip && pip install strangeworks-azure
+pip install -U pip strangeworks-azure

 Authenticationā